Ko6arevski/Operativka/README.md

   - [ ] AWS QuickSight
 - [ ] Streamlit
 - [ ] Install AirFlow server on a EC2 and link to a repository
-- [ ] Spin up and RDS and use as DB for Airflow
-- [ ] Add Git precomit checks
-- [ ] Look into GitHub pipelines and CI/CD setup
 - [ ] Create a container environment that can run Airflow
 - [ ] Use the container environment on the EC2 with a pipeline
-- [ ] Apache Supoerset - https://superset.apache.org/ (Open source reporting solution)
+- [ ] Apache Superset - https://superset.apache.org/ (Open source reporting solution)
 - [ ] [Ansible](https://www.ansible.com/)